Total Manufacturing Control

 To guarantee the flame resistant properties of our fabrics for the useful life of the garment, all Mount Vernon FR fabrics are finished in-house in Trion, Georgia.

 A vital component of the production process is inspection and testing.
 Mount Vernon FR fabrics are only sent to customers after being rigorously tested and inspected for quality, durability and flame resistance.
-A flame is applied to a Mount Vernon FR fabric to ensure it meets or exceeds the standards for flame resistance.
+A flame is applied to a Mount Vernon FR fabric to ensure it meets or exceeds the standards set for flame resistant fabrics.

-See the FR testing in action and a side-by-side comparison of Mount Vernon FR fabrics and non-treated fabrics.
+See the FR testing in action and a side-by-side comparison of Mount Vernon FR fabric and non-treated fabrics.